chriswailes/RLTK/README.md

 ## ASTNode

-The RLTK::ASTNode base class is meant to be a good starting point for implementing your own abstract syntax tree nodes.
-By subclassing RLTK::ASTNode you automagically get features such as tree comparison, notes, value accessors with type checking, child node accessors and `each` and `map` methods (with type checking), and the ability to retrieve the root of a tree from any member node.
+The {RLTK::ASTNode} base class is meant to be a good starting point for implementing your own abstract syntax tree nodes.
+By subclassing {RLTK::ASTNode} you automagically get features such as tree comparison, notes, value accessors with type checking, child node accessors and `each` and `map` methods (with type checking), and the ability to retrieve the root of a tree from any member node.

-To create your own AST node classes you subclass the RLTK::ASTNode class and then use the RLTK::ASTNode::child and RLTK::ASTNode::value methods.
+To create your own AST node classes you subclass the {RLTK::ASTNode} class and then use the RLTK::ASTNode::child and RLTK::ASTNode::value methods.
 By declaring the children and values of a node the class will define the appropriate accessors with type checking, know how to pack and unpack a node's children, and know how to handle constructor arguments.

 Here we can see the definition of several AST node classes that might be used to implement binary operations for a language: